Quantum Event Learning and Gentle Random Measurements: Quantum Event Finding

 To prove the lower bound in Case 1 we relate the measurement accepting probabilities in the random and blended measurement procedures.
 We use the same notation as in \Cref{sec:random_measurements}.
 Let $\state{i}$ be the state of a quantum system, initially in state $\rho$, after $i$ random measurements drawn with repetition from $\cM$ all reject and let $\bstate{i}$ be the state of a quantum system with the same initial state after $i$ applications of the blended measurement $\blend(\cM)$ all reject.
 Also relabel the measurements $M_i \in \cM$ so that

-iff $M_i \leq k$.
+if and only if $M_i \leq k$.
 Let $\breject{i}$ be the probability that the blended measurement $\blend(\cM)$ is applied $i$ times to a quantum system in state $\rho$ and rejects each time, and $\reject{i}$ be the probability that $i$ random measurements from $\cM$ are applied to a quantum system initially in state $\rho$ and all reject.
-Finally let $\goodFirstAccept{i}$ be the event that the the first random measurement to accept accepts on the $i$-th round of the procedure, and the accepting measurement is a measurement $M_j$ with $j \leq k$.
+Finally let $\goodFirstAccept{i}$ be the event that the the first random measurement to accept accepts on the $i$'th round of the procedure, and the accepting measurement is a measurement $M_j$ with $j \leq k$.

 Applying \Cref{cor:bounded_measurement_outcomes} with $X = \sum_{i\leq k} M_i$ gives

 and hence

 We are interested in lower bounding